Logo

-Alfred Nu Steele was an American soft drink businessman most known for being the CEO of Pepsi-Cola Company from 1950 until his sudden death in 1959.
+Alfred Nu Steele was an American soft drink businessman who was the president and later chairman of the board of Pepsi-Cola Company from 1950 until his sudden death in 1959.

 2.